Human Connection in the Age of Identity Politics

 If they're poking fun at the identities you mention, it's with a more rounded view of identity, where someone can have one or more of these immutable characteristics and also be part of a self-important moral vanguard deserving of ridicule.

 *Check the comments from retrocycler in The Reformers Part Four post for the full context.
-I have heavily simplified his critique with these excerpts and Boris is clearly a thoughtful person.
+I have heavily simplified his critique with these excerpts and Boris seems like a thoughtful person.

-Since the exchange, I’ve been thinking about his view that mocking ideas related to certain groups can be seen as disrespectful, and alienate the people who can most effectively convince the lay public that those ideas are broken.
-There’s some validity to this in terms of executing a curated campaign designed to change minds but I wanted The Reformers to be an artistic protest against the pervasive idea that filmmaking is a technological process; a means to producing a desired political effect.
-I purposely let it all hang out and share a collection of minimally curated moments so that audiences are left to make up their own minds.
+Since the exchange, I’ve been thinking about his view that mocking ideas related to certain groups can be seen as disrespectful, and alienate the people who could very effectively convince the lay public that those ideas are destructive for all involved.
+There’s validity to this idea if you view filmmaking as a technological process; a means to producing a desired political effect.
+But I wanted The Reformers to be an artistic protest against propaganda that purposely let it all hang out.
+Inside the film, I expose our propaganda effort to shape the minds of the public, but the film itself is a collection of minimally curated experiences and observations I had across the project.
+I did this in hope the audience would make up their own minds on what we did.
+Internet-savvy people have a way of cutting through heavily curated PR campaigns and I want an internet-savvy audience so I try to let it all hang out.

 If Boris was referring to this scene where James and I laugh hysterically at the satirical biographies Peter wrote up for their fake research institutes, he isn’t alone.

-Putting this nuanced context aside, I still find the biographies funny on a basic satirical level and have been thinking a lot about the idea of exercising extra caution around people with certain identities.
+Putting this nuanced context aside, I still find the biographies funny on a basic satirical level.
 From any reasonable vantage point, you have to concede that the people we’re making fun of hold vast amounts of power in the Western world.
-They occupy high-paying positions at prestigious institutions and simply offending them could be grounds for social ostracisation.
+They occupy high-paying positions at prestigious institutions and simply offending them could be grounds for exile.

-The fact none of this adds up when scrutinised from a common sense perspective is a testament to the distorting effects of the equity movement.
-There now exists a social expectation that we subordinate our natural free-flowing social instincts to a political enterprise devised in the distant halls of academe.
-From the Identitarian perspective, when we contort our social instincts to fit their theory we’re accounting for our existing cultural conditioning and rectifying enduring patterns of historical discrimination.
-I would argue this is grounded in a cynical view of who we are as human beings and when we look at each other through thier ideological prism we reintroduce the categories that form the essence of bigotry and stifle genuine intimacy while we do it.
+The fact none of this adds up when scrutinised from a common sense perspective reveals how effective the propaganda effort of the equity movement has been.
+There now exists a social expectation that we subordinate our natural free-flowing social instincts to a political enterprise devised in far flung academic halls.
+From the Identitarian perspective, when we contort our social instincts to fit their theory we’re rectifying enduring patterns of historical discrimination.
+I would argue this is grounded in a cynical view of who we are as human beings and when we look at each other through their ideological prism we reintroduce the categories that form the essence of bigotry.

 I sometimes use the analogy of a tongue feeling out a new surface in a mouth to describe how people develop familiarity.
 If you lose a tooth or have a wound in your mouth, your tongue will unconsciously and incessantly feel it out until the new surface has been adequately accounted for.
 From there you can speak, eat, and perform other delicate oral functions without the new surface throwing you off.
 When individuals meet for the first time we’re compelled to feel out each other’s character in a similar way.
 We’re trying to map the other and incorporate them into our model of self so that we can have a more intuitive and comfortable relationship.

 Identitarians reframe many of our natural instincts as culturally conditioned biases that ought to be consciously suppressed.
-They flood out from elite academic institutions as accredited social “experts” with an unshakable moral conviction that they must re-engineer our social world.
-They find entry points into social domains through institutional bureaucracies and try to control previously unsupervised areas of life through mandated social training, community mobilisation campaigns, and other forms of HR meddling.
+They flood out from elite academic institutions as accredited social “experts” with an unshakable conviction that they must re-engineer our social world.
+They find entry points into social domains through bureaucracies and try to control previously unsupervised areas of life.

-The essence of bigotry is an inability to let simplistic negative categories go when confronted by the inevitable complexity of a human being.
+The essence of bigotry is an inability to let simplistic negative categories go when confronted by the complexity of a real human being.
 Believing that people with certain identity markers are automatically victims, without considering their life experiences, lineage, financial status, or worldview, is a convoluted form of bigotry, but bigotry nonetheless.
-I have a West African friend who is literally royalty in her home country and she laughs about the way progressive Australians treat her: “It’s as if they think I escaped from poverty”.
+I have a West African friend who is literally royalty in her home country and she laughs about the way progressive Australians treat her.
+“It’s as if they think I escaped from poverty”, she said.

 This bigotry is implicit in the expectation that we tip-toe around people from minority groups and apply a demented intersectional logic to our interactions.
-This isn’t to say we need to let our base instincts loose but to instead recognise that perhaps there’s wisdom to be found in our natural responses to social scenarios.
+This isn’t to say we need to let our base instincts loose but to recognise there’s wisdom in our natural responses to social scenarios.
 Real human connection happens in the space between social protocols and you can’t engineer it.

 Real-world familiarity looks nothing like the stilted social environments of the university faculty lounge that Peter sends up with his comedic parodies.
-Pete’s clumsy social instincts have earned him the reputation of a bigot in those settings, which is something you might believe if you looked at the world in a dissociated ideological way, where identity markers and words mean more than character and deeds.
+Pete’s clumsy social instincts have earned him the reputation of a bigot in those settings, which is something you might believe if you looked at the world in a dissociated ideological way.

 Perhaps this interview with Peter’s housemate Cindy can express what I mean here better than I can with text.